 Brew with water at a temperature between 75 and 80 degrees and leave to infuse for 1 to 3 minutes

-How to Serve: This brew is best served without any accompaniments.
+How to Serve: Best served without any accompaniments.

-Colour in Cup: Pale yellow liquor with peachy highlights, light in tone.
+Colour in Cup: Peachy-yellow liquor, light in tone.

 Benefits of Kenya Pai Mu Tan Lelsa Estate